DLorell/graph-net-rnd/README.md

 The top level directories are individual projects.
 Enter any of them and then follow instructions below.

+(You may need to install tensoboard by: conda install -c conda-forge tensorboard)

 # Conda Env setup: